Published on July 25th, 2013 | by Ruben0

-Availability: normal, especially in the UK, Germany and Holland.
-Around € 6 for a half bottle or € 11 for a full bottle.
+Availability: only in the UK, Germany and Holland.
+Around € 10 for a half bottle or € 15 for a full bottle.

 Summary: As an Amontillado, slightly light and acidic with plenty of Fino notes.
 Sits between two chairs so it may have been better at a different age.
 The age statement is slightly disorienting anyway.